We're a Baker Tilly network member

 What we are doing

-Pitcher Partners manages personal information in an open and transparent way by complying with the Australian Privacy Principles.
-We will remain open with you about what sort of personal information we hold, how we collect it, and for what purposes we use and disclose this information.
+Pitcher Partners manages Personal Information in an open and transparent way by complying with the APPs.
+We will remain open with you about what sort of Personal Information we hold, how we collect it, and for what purposes we use and disclose this information.

-If you believe that Pitcher Partners has breached the Australian Privacy Principles, please contact the Privacy Officer in writing.
+If you believe that Pitcher Partners has breached the APPs, please contact the Privacy Officer in writing.
 We will respond to you within 30 days.
-If you are not satisfied with our response, you may take your complaint to the Office of the Australian Information Commissioner.
+If you are not satisfied with our response, you may take your complaint to the Office of the Australian Information Commissioner (OAIC).

-If you believe that Pitcher Partners has breached the EU’s General Data Protection Regulations, please contact the Privacy Officer immediately.
+If you believe that Pitcher Partners has breached the GDPR, please contact the Privacy Officer immediately.

 Anonymity and pseudonymity

 When engaging with Pitcher Partners, you have the option of not identifying yourself or you may use a fictitious name.
-At times this may not be practicable because we need personal information to provide services to you and if you do not provide the information requested, we may be limited in our dealings with you.
-If it is important to you, and your identification is not required by us, you may request that we deal with you anonymously or by using a pseudonym.
+At times this may not be practicable because we need Personal Information to provide services (including Designated Services) to you and if you do not provide the information requested, we may not be able to provide these services or be otherwise limited in our dealings with you.
+If it is important to you, and your Personal Information (including identification) is not required by us, you may request that we deal with you anonymously or by using a pseudonym.

-Our ability to provide you with a comprehensive service is dependent on us obtaining certain personal information.
-This might include:
+Our ability to provide you with a comprehensive service is dependent on us obtaining certain Personal Information.
+We may collect and hold Personal Information from you and other individuals that is reasonably necessary:

 • employment details and employment history

-• details of your current financial circumstances, including your assets and liabilities (both actual and potential), income, expenditure, investments, insurance cover and superannuation
+• details of your current financial circumstances, source of funds and source of wealth, including your assets and liabilities (past, actual and potential), income, expenditure, investments, insurance cover and superannuation

-Pitcher Partners will collect information that is reasonably necessary for the primary purpose of providing a professional service to you and also for complying with our legal obligations.
-If this information is considered sensitive, then unless the law provides otherwise, Pitcher Partners will also require your consent to the collection of this sensitive information.
-We will only collect sensitive information if it is necessary to provide our services to you.
+Pitcher Partners will collect Personal Information that is reasonably necessary for the primary purpose of providing a professional service to you and also for complying with our legal obligations.
+If this Personal Information is considered sensitive, then unless the law provides otherwise, Pitcher Partners will also require your consent to the collection of this Sensitive Information.
+We will only collect Sensitive Information if it is necessary to provide our services to you.

-If the information is not reasonably necessary for one or more of Pitcher Partners’ functions or activities or we know that we could not normally have collected the personal information, we will destroy or de-identify the information as soon as practicable, unless it is unlawful or unreasonable to do so.
+If the Personal Information is not reasonably necessary for one or more of Pitcher Partners’ functions or activities or we know that we could not normally have collected the Personal Information, we will destroy or de-identify the information as soon as practicable, unless it is unlawful or unreasonable to do so.

-Pitcher Partners will endeavour to collect personal information directly from you, however, at times Pitcher Partners may need to collect personal information from a third party and when this occurs, we will inform you.
-We will also be clear about the purpose of the collection, who we might disclose this information to, whether the personal information is required under an Australian law or a court/tribunal order and the main consequences of not collecting this information.
+Pitcher Partners will, pursuant to its Privacy Collection Notice, endeavour to collect Personal Information directly from you.
+However, at times Pitcher Partners may need to collect Personal Information from a third party and when this occurs, we will inform you.
+In our Privacy Collection Notice, we will also be clear about the purpose of the collection, who we might disclose this information to, whether the Personal Information is required under an Australian law or a court/tribunal order and the main consequences of not collecting this information.

 In some circumstances, Pitcher Partners uses third party service providers to carry out part of the services we provide to you.
 These service providers are typically located in India and the Philippines.

-Pitcher Partners will not use or disclose personal information collected by us for any purpose other than the primary purpose for which it is collected, unless you would reasonably expect us to use or disclose the information for a secondary purpose or your consent has been obtained to use the information for additional purposes.
+Pitcher Partners will not use or disclose Personal Information collected by us for any purpose other than the primary purpose for which it is collected, unless you would reasonably expect us to use or disclose the Personal Information for a secondary purpose or your consent has been obtained to use the Personal Information for additional purposes.

 Exceptions to this include where disclosure is: